Small business rate relief

 You will need to state your reasons for the request and give an indication when you expect to fully use the property.
 Please provide a contact telephone number to arrange an inspection of the premises.

 Successful applicants will receive a 3 month (or 6 month if industrial) exemption on the unoccupied part followed by 100% charge.

 How to apply

-To apply for any of the above reliefs or exemptions, please contact the Business Rate section on firstname.lastname@example.org or 01255 686266 for further information.
+To apply for any of the above reliefs or exemptions, please use the online form if one is available, or contact the Business Rate section on firstname.lastname@example.org or 01255 686266 for further information.